starshine-sys/catalogger/docs/USAGE.md

 Catalogger's prefix is `lg!`.
 Self-hosted instances can use any prefix.

+## Getting started

 To start logging events, use the command `lg!setchannel` with a *comma-separated* list of [events](#events).
-For example: `lg!setchannel message_update,message_delete`
+- For example: `lg!setchannel message_update,message_delete`

 To *disable* logging for an event, use `lg!setchannel` with the `--clear` flag.
-For example, `lg!setchannel --clear message_update` will stop logging the message update event.
+- For example, `lg!setchannel --clear message_update` will stop logging the message update event.

 To ignore events from a channel, use `lg!ignorechannel` in that channel.
 To stop ignoring the channel, run the command again.

+### Logging invites

+Invites are logged by default (although the bot needs both "Manage Server" and "Manage Channels" for it to work).

+You can give invites names, to track where people are coming from.

+To do this, use the `lg!invites name` command with the invite code and the name you want to give to the invite.

+You can use `lg!invites` to list all of the server's invites.

+## Troubleshooting

-If the bot stops logging an event, try the `lg!clearcache` command.
+If the bot stops logging an event, try the `lg!permcheck` command;
+if that's all clear, but the bot still isn't logging, try the `lg!clearcache` command.

 If it's still not working, feel free to join the [support server](https://discord.gg/anzCcFKBk4) and ask there!

+## Resetting your data

 To delete *all* of your server's data, use the `lg!cleardata` command.
 This will reset your server's configuration, and delete all cached messages.
 **This process is irreversible.**

 ## Events